-You’ve probably noticed SMS messaging, or texting, is becoming increasingly popular across the healthcare industry.
+You’ve probably noticed SMS messaging, or texting, is becoming increasingly popular across the healthcare industry to text patients.
 Compared to emails or voicemails, text messages simply get read at much higher rates and are responded to instantly instead of getting lost in an inbox.
 After all, both the US and Canada have a population of at least 85% with a smartphone.

 If your medical practice isn’t using SMS messaging to communicate with your patients, you are missing out on some valuable benefits today’s technology can offer.

 An SMS software solution—both on the web or app platform—is the perfect business texting service for today’s modern health and medical practices, including:

 Reduce no-shows with SMS reminder

 SMS marketing messaging allows your practice to easily interact with patients phones before their scheduled appointment.

 Patients can reply, confirm or cancel right from their mobile device in real-time.
 You can even provide all the necessary information needed for their appointment, such as what documents to bring and whether they should alter their diets before their arrival.

 Several studies have shown that SMS appointment reminders not only significantly decrease patient no-shows but also are their preferred method of communication.

 We’re all busy people and your patients’ schedules can vary for numerous reasons before their appointments.
 If your practice has cancellations or open schedules, you can use your user database information to alert individual patients of new openings through text messaging.